 Another nearby great place for a drink or sandwich is Lorelei’s Cabana Bar and Restaurant at MM 82 Bayside.

 Parks in the vicinity include Anne’s Beach at MM 73.4 and Windley Key Fossil Reef Geological Site at MM 85.3.

-More things to do in the Florida Keys:
+Things to do in the Lower and Middle Keys:

 - The Old Seven Mile Bridge and Pigeon Key